Tools to Capture and Convert the Web

 blandit.
 In hac habitasse platea dictumst.
 Suspendisse potenti.
 Phasellus eget vehicula felis.</p>

-So for instance to screenshot only the div above with the id of features, you can download the GrabzIt JavaScript library and then use the JavaScript code below.
+So for instance to screenshot only the div above with the id of features use the JavaScript code below.

-This JavaScript additionally autosizes the resultant image screenshot to the same dimensions as the targeted HTML element by setting the bheight, height and width parameters to -1.
-When the page is loaded an image screenshot will be created in the same location as the script tag.
-This will contain all of the contents of the features div and nothing else.
+This JavaScript additionally autosizes the resultant image screenshot to the same dimensions as the targeted HTML element.
+By setting the bheight, height and width parameters to -1.
+When the page loads, it will create an image screenshot in the same location as the script tag.
+This will contain the contents of the features div and nothing else.

 <script src="https://cdn.jsdelivr.net/npm/@grabzit/js@/grabzit.min.js"></script>